awsdocs/amazon-s3-userguide/doc_source/S3onOutposts.md

 Objects are the fundamental entities stored in S3 on Outposts\.
 Objects consist of object data and metadata\.
 The metadata is a set of name\-value pairs that describe the object\.
 These pairs include some default metadata, such as the date last modified, and standard HTTP metadata, such as `Content-Type`\.
 You can also specify custom metadata at the time that the object is stored\.
 An object is uniquely identified within a bucket by a [key \(or name\)](Welcome.md#BasicsKeys)\.

-With S3 on Outposts, object data is always stored on the Outpost\.
+With Amazon S3 on Outposts, object data is always stored on the Outpost\.
 When AWS installs an Outpost rack, your data stays local to your Outpost to meet data\-residency requirements\.
 Your objects never leave your Outpost and are not in an AWS Region\.
 Because the AWS Management Console is hosted in\-Region, you can't use the console to upload or manage objects in your Outpost\.
-However, you can use the REST API, AWS CLI, and AWS SDKs to upload and manage your objects through your access points\.
+However, you can use the REST API, AWS Command Line Interface \(AWS CLI\), and AWS SDKs to upload and manage your objects through your access points\.

 ### Keys<a name="BasicsKeysS3Outposts"></a>